 There are different problems at Froghall Old Wharf.

-The canal itself is in good condition, although the winding hole is a bit small for the longest boats.
+The canal itself is in good condition, although the winding hole is too small for boats longer than 65ft.

 Restoration of the filled-in basin next to the derelict warehouse would solve that problem; restoring the warehouse would be nice, too.

 The issue is, rather, with the unsightly surroundings: especially the Boltons Copper Works site.

 Demolition work during 2008 cleared many of the derelict buildings but there is considerable disagreement over what should replace them.

 The original plan, for 200 houses and a hotel, was strongly opposed, locally, and seems to have bitten the dust.

 Plans for the Churnet Valley Railway to take over part of the site also seem to have stalled.

 A "mixed scheme of housing, tourism and employment" seems to be the favoured option, now, but an economic recovery is probably needed, first.